 That said, it’s important to keep the instruction of writing fresh and engaging, so that your second graders respond well and learn what they need to learn.
 So what are some innovative ways to help them learn (and fall in love with) the craft of writing?

 1. The “Picture This” game

 To play this game, start by scanning or photocopying images of famous works of art.
 You can also collect photographs of different houses or clip pictures from magazines.
 Next, ask each student to choose a picture they feel drawn to and write a story about it.
-If the picture has people in it and you know who they are, explain their relationships to one other to the student.
+If the picture has people in it and you know who they are, explain their relationships to the student.
 If they choose a house photo, have the students create a descriptive story about where it is and what sort of people might live there.
-For a more neutral photo, you could ask the student to create a story that is funny, scary or hard to believe, perhaps something that’s already happened or is about to happen in this specific place.
+For a more neutral photo, you could ask the student to create a story that is funny, scary, or hard to believe— perhaps something that’s already happened or is about to happen in this specific place.

 2. Writing letters